bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

-  [TRUC][topic v3 transaction relay] transactions, this advances the implementation of [ephemeral anchors][topic ephemeral anchors] to replace LN [anchor outputs][topic anchor outputs] that are based on the [CPFP carve-out][topic cpfp carve out] relay rule.
+  [TRUC][topic v3 transaction relay] transactions, this advances the implementation of [ephemeral anchors][topic ephemeral anchors] to replace LN [anchor outputs][topic anchor outputs] that are based on the [CPFP carve-out][topic cpfp carve out] relay rule. {% assign timestamp="1:02:26" %}

 - [Bitcoin Core #29775][] adds a `testnet4` configuration option that will set the network to [testnet4][topic testnet] as specified in [BIP94][].
 Testnet4 includes fixes several problems with the previous testnet3 (see [Newsletter
   #306][news306 testnet]).
 The existing Bitcoin Core `testnet` configuration
-  option that uses testnet3 remains available but is expected to be deprecated and removed in subsequent releases.
+  option that uses testnet3 remains available but is expected to be deprecated and removed in subsequent releases. {% assign timestamp="1:02:39" %}

 - [Core Lightning #7476][] catches up to the latest proposed [BOLT12 specification][bolt12 spec] updates by adding the rejection of zero-length